 - identified by any party as being subject to regulation within its jurisdiction for the purpose of preventing or restricting exploitation, and as needing the cooperation of other Parties in the control of trade (Appendix III).

-B. CITES requires parties to develop national regulations for permits and certificates for the trade in specimens of species relative to their level of protection.
+B. CITES requires parties to develop national regulations against the illegal trade for permits and certificates for the trade in specimens of species relative to their level of protection.
 Trade includes export, re-export, import and introduction from the sea.
 Trade in specimens of species listed in the 3 appendices require the following to be satisfied[vi]:

 - a Scientific Authority of the State of export has advised that such export will not be detrimental to the survival of that species;